skyra-project/skyra-sharp/README.md

 ## Translations <img src="https://support.crowdin.com/assets/logos/crowdin-TranslationManagementService-logo-onecolor.png" align="right" width="30%">

-We use **crowdin** to provide translations of Skyra's messages to all users, if you are interested on translating, please enter the link [here][Translation].
+We use **crowdin** to provide translations of Skyra's messages to all users, if you are interested on translating, please click the link [here][Translation].
 Please contact any of the developers at the [official Discord server][Skyra Invite Link] if you are interested on becoming a proof-reader.

 ## Story - as written by owner [`Kyra`]